 Short Range Devices

-Based on the requests from ETSI set out in five ETSI system reference documents for SRD applications, CEPT developed draft ECC Report 189 [30] on future spectrum demand for Short Range Devices in the UHF frequency bands 870-876/ 915-921 MHz.
+Based on the requests from ETSI set out in five ETSI system reference documents for SRD applications, CEPT developed ECC Report 189 [30] on future spectrum demand for Short Range Devices in the UHF frequency bands 870-876/ 915-921 MHz.
 This includes spectrum demands raised by ETSI for generic SRD, UHF RFID, Home Automation & Sub Metering, automotive SRD, Smart Meters and Smart Grids, Metropolitan Mesh Machine Networks (M3N) applications, Alarm and Social Alarm systems and Assistive Listening Devices.
 At the same time, no demand request has been received for the unpaired 2 GHz band.

 The propagation characteristics of 2 GHz is not as good for many applications, e.g. smart metering/ smart grids, compared with the spectrum considered in the on-going investigations under the UHF roadmap for which five ETSI System Reference Documents had been received, expressing proposals for utilizing the 870-876 MHz and 915-921 MHz frequency bands.
 It can be concluded from investigations that frequencies around 2 GHz are sub-optimal for installations in basements in urban and suburban areas (e.g. only around 20% of all smart meters could be reached according to an extensive study presented to SRD/MG by the University of Dortmund which was commissioned by German authorities).
 The UK Department of Energy and Climate Change also provided statements in support of a solution below 1 GHz as under the on-going investigations.